This Policy sets out the following:

 e.
 Administrative or legal purposes: we use your data for statistical and marketing analysis, systems testing, maintenance and development, or in order to deal with a dispute or claim.

 f.
 Marketing: from time to time we may contact you with details regarding our upcoming Retreats and Courses via e-communications.
-You will have the choice to opt in or opt out of receiving such communications by indicating your choice during the enrollment process.
+You will have the choice to opt in or opt out of receiving such communications by indicating your choice during the enrolment process.
 You will also be given the opportunity on every e-communication that we send you to indicate that you no longer wish to receive our direct marketing material.

 We will only process your personal data where we have a legal basis to do so.
 The legal basis will depend on the reasons we have collected and need to use your personal data for.